Deathstalkr1/Better-MPV-Config/README.md

 # Better-MPV-Config
-A copy of my mpv.config file.
+A copy of my mpv.conf file.
 Complete with required shaders necessary for 4K upscaling.

 ## Introduction: